kessysenlong/Shareboard/README.md

 # Shareboard
-A simple information sharing paltform in PHP
+A simple information sharing platform in PHP